hyperledger-labs/perun-doc/source/state-channel.rst

 Phase 2: Transact
 `````````````````
-In this phase, the parties will exchange transactions in a direct way.
+In this phase, the parties will transact by exchanging states directly between them.
 These transactions will modify the initial state
 and distribute the blocked assets among the participants.
 The agreement to a new state must be approved by all involved parties
-and is performed by signing the new state and send it to the other participants.
+and is performed by signing the new state and sending it to the other participants.
-The order of the states is done by using a version counter.
+The order of the states is maintained by using a version counter.

 .. image:: ./images/state-channel/sc_Workflow_2.svg
   :align: Center